foryouandyourcustomers/mite-go/README.md

 | services | list & adds services                              |
 | tracker  | starts, stops and shows the status of the tracker |

-For an up-to-date usage check `mite-go help`.
+For an up-to-date usage check `mite help`.